JensRantil/jensrantil.github.io/content/posts/2024-11-05_safety-types.md

 ## Prevention will not save us

 Software systems (and software companies) are complex.
-And for complex systems, type 1 safety (prevention) will not save us for three key reasons:
+And for complex systems, type 1 safety (prevention) will not save us.
+Three key reasons:

 **Reason 1a:** It's impossible to prevent all failures from happening in a complex system.
 Many of them are [unknowns][unknown-unknowns] and we [can't know them beforehand][latent-errors].
 This makes it impossible to prevent them from ever happening.
 You cannot write unit tests for all potential error scenarios you don't know about.